We enable people to share their stories, participate in open debates, and build communities.

 The Digital Public Square grew out of the Munk School’s Global Dialogue on the Future of Iran, a project that began in May of 2013.
 With the support of censorship circumvention technology (Psiphon), the project enabled a series of events and platforms to connect directly with Iranian citizens.
 This content would be, ultimately, blocked by their government.
 Over two years the project grew extensively.
 Platforms like Rouhani Meter and Majlis Monitor, created with ASL19, have become the first of their kind with millions of visits from inside Iran.

-On January 9, 2015, the Minister of Foreign Affairs announced further funding for the Munk School of Global Affairs to develop the Digital Public Square.
-This funding would support the expansion of the projects in Iran in time for the Majlis parliamentary elections in February 2016, and the launch of the aswat.me platform.
+On January 9, 2015, the Canadian Minister of Foreign Affairs announced further funding for the Munk School of Global Affairs to develop the Digital Public Square.
+This funding would support the expansion of the projects in Iran in time for the Majlis parliamentary elections in February 2016, as well as the launch of the aswat.me platform on issues women face in the middle east, and the creation of hygiene.digitalpublicsquare.com, an interactive, and easy-to-use guide for staying safer online.

 Want to know more?